 Recommendation 21 – Geographic and geopolitical names at all levels, ASCII and IDN: The term 'geopolitical names' should be avoided until such time that a useful definition can be adopted.
 The basis for this recommendation is founded on the potential ambiguity regarding the definition of the term, and the lack of any specific definition of it in the WIPO Second Report on Domain Names or GAC recommendations.

 Recommendation 22 – Geographic and geopolitical names at Second Level & Third Level if applicable, ASCII and IDN: The consensus view of the working group is given the lack of any established international law on the subject, conflicting legal opinions, and conflicting recommendations emerging from various governmental fora, the current geographical reservation provision contained in the gTLD contracts during the 2004 Round should be removed, and harmonized with the more recently executed .COM, .NET, .ORG, .BIZ and .INFO registry contracts.
 The only exception to this consensus recommendation is those registries incorporated/organized under countries that require additional protection for geographical identifiers.
 In this instance, the registry would have to incorporate appropriate mechanisms to comply with their national/local laws.

-For those registries incorporated/organized under the laws of those countries that have expressly supported the guidelines of the WIPO Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications as adopted by the WIPO General Assembly, it is strongly recommended (but not mandated) that these registries take appropriate action to promptly implement protections that are in line with these WIPO guidelines and are in accordance with the relevant national laws of the applicable Member State.In the early stages of the 2008 New gTLD policy development process, the Government Advisory Committee (GAC) published guidelines recommending that the creation of new gTLDs of national significance be avoided ‘unless in agreement with the relevant governments or public authorities’.
+For those registries incorporated/organized under the laws of those countries that have expressly supported the guidelines of the WIPO Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications as adopted by the WIPO General Assembly, it is strongly recommended (but not mandated) that these registries take appropriate action to promptly implement protections that are in line with these WIPO guidelines and are in accordance with the relevant national laws of the applicable Member State.

+B.2.
+GAC Principles regarding use of “country and territory names” as new gTLDs

+In March 2007, the Governmental Advisory Committee presented the GAC Principles regarding new gTLDs.
+In the document a set of general public policy principles were identified related to the introduction, delegation and operation of new generic top level domains.
+The principles were intended to inform the ICANN Board of the view of the GAC on issues relevant to the GAC concerning the new gTLDs.
+One of the principles related to the use of country and territory names as new gTLDs.
+According to section 2.2 of the document:

+“ICANN should avoid country, territory or place names, and country, territory or regional language or people descriptions, unless in agreement with the relevant governments or public authorities.”

+In 2008, at the Paris meeting, the GAC expressed its concern that the proposals until then re new gTLDs did not include provisions that reflected, among others, the GAC principle around the use of country and territory names as new gTLD.
+At the time the GAC felt that “these are particularly important provisions that need to be incorporated into any ICANN policy for introducing new gTLDs”.

+In response to the concerns raised, the ICANN Board directed staff” .. to continue to further develop and complete its detailed implementation….” . .. areas of concern that the GAC had referred to , namely paragraphs 2.2, …of the GAC principles regarding new gTLDs ( GAC principles) were still being considered by staff in the development of the implementation plan.”